 Adoptions are an exciting and can be an emotional decision.
 Regardless, it will be one of the most important decisions and commitments you will ever make.
 However, also one of the most rewarding.
 That said, depending on the circumstances, there are many factors and points of information to consider prior to making this commitment.

-Whether adopting a minor child, step-child, or adult later in life the adoption attorneys at Evans Law Group are experienced in assisting you through the entire process.
+Whether adopting a minor child, step-child, or adult later in life the adoption attorneys at Evans Family Law Group are experienced in assisting you through the entire process.
 We pride ourselves on a thorough consultation so that you understand the entire process, the strategy involved, the costs, and expectations.